Trump reverses on testifying in New York fraud trial, says he won’t take the stand

 “President Trump has already testified.
 There is really nothing more to say to a Judge who has imposed an unconstitutional gag order and thus far appears to have ignored President Trump’s testimony and that of everyone else involved in the complex financial transactions at issue in the case,” Kise said.

 Trump has for months blasted the case as politically motivated, blaming President Biden for pushing the case despite it being brought by New York state officials.
-Trump has also repeatedly taken aim at those involved in the case, including the presiding judge and judge’s principal clerk, whom he claims are biased and motivated by politics.
+Trump has also repeatedly taken aim at those involved in the case, including the presiding judge and his principal clerk, whom Trump claims are biased and motivated by politics.

-New York Attorney General Letitia James (D)’s $250 million lawsuit alleges over a decade of fraud.
-The lawsuit alleges that Trump, the Trump Organization and Trump’s two adult sons sought lower taxes and better insurance coverage by falsely inflating and deflating the value of its assets.
+New York Attorney General Letitia James’s (D) $250 million lawsuit alleges over a decade of fraud.
+The lawsuit alleges that Trump, the Trump Organization and Trump’s two adult sons sought lower taxes and better insurance coverage by falsely inflating and deflating the value of the organization’s assets.
 Trump and his sons have denied the claims.

-James in a statement on Sunday noted that a judge has already found the Trump Organization and its executives liable for fraud before the trial began.
+James in a Sunday statement noted that a judge had already found the Trump Organization and its executives liable for fraud before the trial began.

 “Whether or not Trump testifies again tomorrow, we have already proven that he committed years of financial fraud and unjustly enriched himself and his family.
 No matter how much he tries to distract from reality, the facts don’t lie,” James said.